markizapoimeniliza/road.blockhain/README.md

 # road.blockhain

-it it mindmap to become a blockchain developer
+it it a mindmap to become a blockchain developer